-Total bile acids (TBA) are an aid to the diagnosis of obstetric cholestasis (OC) in woman with itching, in the absence of a rash during pregnancy (usually but not solely the third trimester).
-TBA are a sensitive but not specific marker for OC and may be abnormal before ALT elevation.
-The diagnosis is one of exclusion, as other causes of liver dysfunction, either specific to pregnancy or not, need to be also considered.
+Total bile acids (TBA) are an aid to the diagnosis of intrahepatic cholestasis of pregnancy (ICP; obstetric cholestasis) in woman with itching, in the absence of a rash during pregnancy (usually but not solely the third trimester).
+TBA are a sensitive but not specific marker of ICP and may be abnormal before ALT elevation.

-Elevated TBA usually confirms OC.
-There is no need for repeat testing once OC has been diagnosed, as treatment with ursodeoxycholic acid cross-reacts with the assay.
+There is rarely a need for repeat testing once ICP has been diagnosed, as treatment with ursodeoxycholic acid cross-reacts with the assay.

 Can be added on to an existing request up to 4 days following sample receipt.

 This test is UKAS accredited to ISO 15189:2012 (UKAS 8210)Specimen Labelling Procedure